medg73/TerrainGenerator/README.txt

 TODO:
 wrapping map
-when you grab scrollbar and scroll rivers don't draw right make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one
+make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one
     something not quite right with rivers? they can flow uphill b/c they are calculated after